eldada/command-examples/README.md

 ### Tools
 A collection of useful Docker tools
-* A simple terminal UI for docker and docker-compose: [lazydocker](https://github.com/jesseduffield/lazydocker)
+* A simple terminal UI for Docker and docker-compose: [lazydocker](https://github.com/jesseduffield/lazydocker)
+* A web based UI for local and remote Docker: [Portainer](https://www.portainer.io/)
 * Analyse a Docker image with [dive](https://github.com/wagoodman/dive)

 ## Kubernetes